mastodon/documentation/Running-Mastodon/Elasticsearch-guide.md

 If you want to use Full-text search, you should setup Elasticsearch.

-#### Note: If your VPS has not much memory, Elasticsearch can't be able to start.
-This guide also explains how to start with this case.
+#### Note: If your VPS has not much memory, Elasticsearch may not be able to start.
+This guide also explains how to start if it's the case.

 Installing Pre-required dependency
 ----